stephenbeiter/readme-maker/README.md

 ## Installation
 This app requires the installation of node.js, npm, and inquirer.
 Once those requirements are met, clone this repo and use node to run the index.js file located in the Develop folder.
 ## Usage
 This app is simple and easy to use.
 Just provide the relevant answers and information when prompted.
 The README.md file will be generated in the Develop folder.
+Watch a walkthrough video [here](https://drive.google.com/file/d/1xgDGuONvAOR1U0qbekgUtNN5CgVflSYZ/view).
 ## License
 This project is covered under the ISC license.
 ## Contributing